 Audio streaming is very popular and is commonly achieved thru aftermarket devices such as Grom.
-Although the Grom device is perfectly workable (but somewhat buggy), it connects thru the CD channel triggered by seperate i-bus signal switches.
-By contrast, streaming thru the aux channel does not require any additional wiring.
+Although the Grom device is perfectly workable (but somewhat buggy), it connects thru the CD channel and requires seperate adapters.
+By contrast, streaming thru the aux channel does not require any adapters.
 Moreover, the CD channel remains open for use with a changer, factory Sirius radio, aftermarket XM radio, or even a second aux input.

 For those with DSP audio, a bonus: these radios no longer require expensive and complex DSP adapters to route digital audio into the DSP amplifier.
 Instead, analog audio can be routed directly from an aftermarket device (like Grom) into the radio, creating in effect a "standard" audio system.

 This change results from configuring the nav computer to recognize a "new gen" radio instead of the C43 by using NavCoder or similar software.
 This is an important step, especially for DSP audio, otherwise your new radio may not function correctly.
 (Ask me how I know!)
 Don't worry, making this change with NavCoder involves only a single point-and-click operation (see Procedure).

 |09/01/01 - 03/01/02||65-12-6-904-213(4*)|

 |08/01/03 - 11/23/04||65-12-6-927-910(1*)||√||√|